Camoen/CattleLog/README.md

 ## CattleLog Video Demonstration
 A video demonstration of the app is available on YouTube: https://youtu.be/n9yGcRzhoyQ

+## CattleLog File Processor
+Beyond the development of this Android app, existing farm data was processed, stored in a database format, and uploaded to a remote repository, where it could be accessed from within CattleLog.
+This preprocessing functionality was packaged as a reusable executable, called [CattleLog File Processor](https://github.com/Camoen/CattleLog-File-Processor-Public), which allows CattleLog's backend database to be updated as often as necessary.

 ## CattleLog Features
 ### Main Screen